 Caritas Centre Psychiatric Unit (1962) accommodates 80 Day Hospital patients and also an Out-patients' Department.
 The centre fulfils the modern concept of a therapeutic community approach to the treatment of mental illness.
-It is expected that 40 In-patients will be accommodated in a new ward block within the coming year.
+In addition a ward block provides 36 beds for the accommodation of acutely ill patients requiring short-term in-patient care.